Does Someone Who is on a Spouse Visa Have Access to Benefits?

 As a general rule, yes.
 If your partner is a British citizen or someone with settled status then they will be able to apply for welfare benefits (depending on their personal circumstances).
 Their ability to claim welfare benefits is not affected by your Spouse Visa.
 Though you must take this into account that your circumstances will affect your ability to claim.

-If you need to talk to somebody about benefits and how they are affected by a visa, please get in touch today and speak to our immigration specialists who can help you to discover whether you will be able to have access to certain benefits, or whether your partner will be able to claim them due to your visa conditions.
+If you need to talk to somebody about benefits and how they are affected by a visa, please get in touch today and speak to our immigration solicitors who can help you to discover whether you will be able to have access to certain benefits, or whether your partner will be able to claim them due to your visa conditions.

 Yes, there are possible exceptions to the rule, and in certain cases a special application can be made to the Home Office for your circumstances to be reconsidered.
 There will need to be significant reasons for this change, and it will be worth speaking to immigration specialists such as ourselves before attempting to go down this route.
 We can help you to decide what the best course of action is in your circumstances, and give you the help that you need to make a successful attempt applying for special permission from the Home Office to claim welfare benefits in the UK.